Railway electrification: Third rail

 Most electrification systems use overhead wires, but third rail is an option up to 1,500 V. Third rail systems almost exclusively use DC distribution.
 The use of AC is usually not feasible due to the dimensions of a third rail being physically very large compared with the skin depth that AC penetrates to 0.3 mm in a steel rail.
 This effect makes the resistance per unit length unacceptably high compared with the use of DC.
-Third rail is more compact than overhead wires and can be used in smaller-diameter tunnels, an important factor for subway systems.